-But this week we come to the bread on the outside, as it was, of this sandwich, this three chapter sandwich, to the kind of slices of bread on the outside there.
+But this week we come to the bread on the outside, as it was of this sandwich, this three chapter sandwich, to the kind of slices of bread on the outside there, which speak of two specific areas that we are to be holy in, the areas of sex and worship.

-Which speak of two specific areas that we are to be holy in, the areas of sex and worship.
-And these laws not only helped Israel to be holy, that is, distinct from the world.
+And these laws are not only helped Israel to be holy, that is distinct from the world.
 They were also, as I said, for their good.

 And so point one, don't follow the nations, do follow good.
 Have a look at verse one in your Bibles or on the screen.
+It says, I am the Lord.